-A party need not file a deposition transcript with the court until that party is using the deposition in support of some other submission, at which time the entire deposition must be filed.
+Please note that the court has a new policy regarding filing deposition transcripts: a party need not file a deposition transcript with the court until that party is using the deposition in support of some other submission, at which time the entire deposition must be filed.
 All deposition transcripts must be in compressed format.
 The court will not accept duplicate transcripts.
 The parties must determine who will file each transcript.

-5. Rule 26(a)(3) Disclosures and all motions in limine: May 3, 2013
+5. Rule 26(a)(3) Disclosures and all motions in limine: August 9, 2013

-Objections: May 17, 2013
+Objections: August 23, 2013